What is obesity, overweight and unhealthy weight?

 If your child makes healthy eating and physical activity choices in their teens, it’ll help them avoid unhealthy weight gain.
 Healthy choices now can get your child into the habit of making healthy choices in the future.

-Talking with pre-teens and teenagers about weight and overweight issues
+How to talk with your child about weight and overweight issues

-But it’s not always easy to talk with pre-teens and teenagers about weight.
+It can be challenging to talk about weight.
 Many young people are self-conscious about their weight and feel bad about themselves because of it.
 They might even get teased or bullied because of their weight.

-This means that sensitivity and care are important when talking about weight issues with your child.
+This means that sensitivity and care are important when you’re talking about weight issues with your child.

 If you’re worried that discussing weight with your child will create an eating disorder, it might help to know that the risk is very small if you discuss these issues sensitively.